mimbrown/yaxscript/README.md

 There's a high barrier to entry; once you cross that line of native JS semantics, you've now committed to writing your own language parser, syntax highlighting, language server, etc.
 But the potential gains in developer experience, compiler optimizations, and interoperability are enormous.
 I believe this is the next frontier for web frameworks.
-YaxScript is my own exploration into the language I would want to use to write code for the web.
+YaxScript is a description of the language I would want to use to write code for the web.
+It does not exist, and let's be honest, probably never will.
+But here's dreaming.

 Solid js is the most standard signal-driven framework I know of, and I've iterated on YaxScript with an eye towards how it would compile to Solid-specific primitives.
 Therefore I will use Solid throughout this explainer to show one possible compiled output of the YaxScript syntax.